PhantomShift/lxcomm/README.md

 Go crazy and break LXCOMM, bug reports and feedback are greatly appreciated.
 Send those aliens crying back to their Elders, Commander.

+## Other Platforms

+The main intended place to be running the program is on Linux, but at a best effort, LXCOMM is written to be cross-platform.
+However, in particular, macOS cannot be fully verified as working by me as I do not have a machine to develop on.
+Regardless, I am very much open to receiving suggestions or pull requests for platform-specific fixes.

 ## Tracking Ideas

 In no particular order: